Printable Version: 2018 SC Constitution and Bylaws

 SECTION TWO: Finances

-The financial representation fee to the National Association will be the amount set by the National Association of Free Will Baptist.
+The financial representation fee to the National Association will be the amount set by the National Association of Free Will Baptists.
 This fee must be paid in order for the state delegates to register and to allow the State Association to be seated for representation at the National Convention.